 The Benefits of Arthroscopic Rotator Cuff Shoulder Surgery

 A rotator cuff tear is a fairly common shoulder injury.
 The muscles and tendons that join together to stabilize and support the shoulder joint are referred to as the rotator cuff.
 They are structured in a way to not only hold the joint firmly in the shoulder socket but also to facilitate the types of movements that we call upon the shoulder to make.

 The shoulder joint is one of the body’s most complex joints, allowing more flexibility and range of motion than any of the other joints.
 As with most things in life, however, there is a cost versus benefit feature to this arrangement.
 While a very strong joint, all of that additional movement potential is possible because the shoulder socket is more shallow than the other major joints, like the hip and the knee.
 This allows for more range of motion but also makes the shoulder joint less stable and more susceptible to injury.

 Treatment for rotator cuff tears will vary with each individual and be based on the extent of the damage.
 Initially, your doctor will likely suggest medications for pain and inflammation and possibly physical therapy.
 If this does not prove adequate, surgery may be recommended.
-The good news is that, with arthroscopic surgery, not only is there an excellent chance for a return of full range of motion, there will be a shorter and less painful recovery period, as well as less noticeable scarring.
+For rotator cuff surgery, arthroscopic procedures have several advantages:

-If you have questions about rotator cuff injuries or any other orthopedic concerns, the physicians and staff of South Island Orthopedics are very experienced in a wide range of orthopedic conditions and are committed to providing personalized care in a state-of-the-art facility.
-To schedule an appointment, or if you just have questions, please use our convenient online contact form by clicking here.
+If you have questions about shoulder arthroscopy, rotator cuff repair, or any other orthopedic concerns, the physicians and staff of South Island Orthopedics are very experienced in a wide range of orthopedic conditions and are committed to providing personalized care in a state-of-the-art facility.
+To schedule an appointment, or if you just have questions, please use our convenient online contact form.